fchampalimaud/notifications-central/README.md

 ### In the code

 Use the next code to notify the user about something.
-Then depending on how the notification is configured the user will receive it immediately by email, or will receive it later in group with other notifications.
+Then depending on how the notification is configured the user will receive the message immediately by email, or later in grouped with other messages.

 ```python
 from notifications.tools import notify